smartlook/smartlook.github.io/_docs/web/identify-visitor.md

 description: "In addition to basic info shown in dashboard you can also identify your users with their email, name or any other property."
 ---

 **Developer needed:** The `identify` method requires you or *your developer* to propagate the information from your service.
-This method is called from the browser of your visitor, therefore any information you want to associate with your visitor need to be part of your webpage.
+This method is called from the browser of your visitor, therefore any information you want to associate with your visitor needs to be part of your webpage.
 {: .callout .callout-warning }

 ## Visitor information